Lateral vestibulospinal tract

 Definition

-The lateral vestibulospinal tract is an example of a descending motor tract which originates from the lateral vestibular nuclei situated in the floor of the fourth ventricle at the junction of pons and medulla oblongata.
-The motor neurons descend uncrossed in the anterior part of lateral funiculus (or anterolateral white column)–throughout length of spinal cord–to terminate on the cell bodies of alpha and gamma motor neurons in the anterior gray columns of spinal cord.
+The lateral vestibulospinal tract is a descending motor pathway that originates from the lateral vestibular nuclei, located in the floor of the fourth ventricle at the junction of the pons and medulla oblongata.
+The tract descends uncrossed through the anterior portion of the lateral funiculus (or anterolateral white column) of the spinal cord.
+Its fibers terminate on the cell bodies of alpha and gamma motor neurons in the anterior horns of the spinal gray matter.

-The vestibular nuclei receive connections from the inner ear and the cerebellum.
+The vestibular nuclei, including the lateral vestibular nucleus, receive afferent input from the inner ear (vestibular apparatus) and the cerebellum, allowing integration of sensory information regarding balance and spatial orientation.
 The lateral vestibulospinal tract helps adjust and maintain posture and balance.
-This is done by changing the muscle tone and increasing activation of anti-gravity extensor muscles, thus maintaining an upright posture in response to changing orientation of the head.
+It achieves this by modulating muscle tone and enhancing the activation of anti-gravity extensor muscles, enabling the maintenance of an upright posture in response to changes in head orientation.

 References